 An older child or adult may avoid foods or experiences because they can deeply feel the variations in the way things make them feel.
 It could make them feel sick, or they simply don’t like to have to change something in themselves to meet the unfamiliar.
 A person with this hypersensitivity need not be overcome by the experience if they have developed an inner life that can observe and be with the experience but remain on track with their task.
 For example when an adult with a hyper sense of life cuts their finger, they can experience it deeply as the body reacts and repairs.
 But if they have had plenty of experiences of overcoming illness and injury they will have had the chance to develop a measure that tells them when their body is repairing and know what to do to aid the healing process.

 Hypo sense of life

 Having a hypo sense of life is to have a poor awareness of when there is disorder in the body.
 This can mean that the person may not notice that the body is out of balance and requires attention.
+It can take a lot to hurt or bother the child, perhaps being called tough.
 The baby will not complain of a dirty nappy and will seem to be easy going.
-They can go without rhythm and routine and not complain, but if this is missing when they are older, they may fall apart because of disturbances and be unable to articulate what is wrong.
-If a child skips a meal and they start to become angry they may not connect the anger to the sensation that is telling them their body needs food.
-It can take a lot to hurt or bother the child, perhaps being called tough.
+They may appear to be able to go without rhythm and routine, and choose to skip a meal or say they don’t need to go to the toilet.
+However strain on their systems naturally causes disharmony as it would for a hyper-sensitive person.
+Instead of identifying the change when it is happening, they may become angry and emotional and less able to articulate what it is behind it.
 At bedtime, they might say they are not tired but will fall asleep easily because they have not recognised the change their body is going through as it becomes weary.
 It is possible that the person can be injured or sick and not realise it or complain about it.

 Adults with a hypo sense of life can lack rhythm and routine and push themselves to the limit relying upon illness or someone else to make them stop.